panche12/karinas-spotify/README.md

 I showed Karina how she can download her Spotify data, and she received the zip folder couple days later.
 Karina's data ranges from March 21, 2023 to March 22, 2024.

-After receiving all the relevant downloads of Karina's Spotify data, I converted the JSON files to CSV files.
+After receiving all the relevant downloads of her data, I converted the JSON files to CSV files.

 _These separate files could be seen as "streamhistory_0", "streamhistory_1", "streamhistory_2", "streamhistory_3",
 "streamhistory_4" as several sheets in the spreadsheet below._